kevonc/kevoncheung.com/content/articles/20240521-raise-second-child.md

 But with the second child, it's different.
 The first child is already walking, talking, and demanding attention, so naturally, your focus gets split.

-Also, it’s just not as thrilling the second time around.
+Also, it's just not as thrilling the second time around.
 You've already done the cafe hopping and home tidying exercises with the first kid.
 Your creative juices run dry by the time the second one comes along.

 Then there's tolerance—this one's tough to admit but true.